-- ▶ Roughly 15' wide, 60' long. - A combination of magical laboratory and throne room.
+- Roughly 15' wide, 60' long. - A combination of magical laboratory and throne room.
 There are five tables filled with spell components and magical workshop equipment.
-At the back of the room is an iron throne, upon which sits Morgotha Lightvale, a withered lich.
+At the back of the room is an iron throne, upon which sits Morgotha Lightvale, a withered vampire.
 There is also a teleportation circle in the middle of the room. - Treasure.
-In the corner of the room is a large, locked safe (DC 25 Strength or Dexterity check to open).
-Inside are 100 platinum trade bars (500 gp each, 50,000 gp total) as well as a declaration signed by Morgotha and five other prominent nobles of the region.
+In the corner of the room is a large, locked safe (Strenuous 25 STR or AGI check to open).
+Inside are 100 platinum trade bars (500 gc each, 50,000 gc total) as well as a declaration signed by Morgotha and five other prominent nobles of the region.
 The declaration outlines their support for what Morgotha is doing, and their pledge to hide any knowledge of the slumbering Old One from the common people, the church, and the rest of the nobility.
-At the back of the safe is a jewel encrusted vial of blood (300 gp), which acts as Morgotha's phylactery. - Morgotha can't stomach killing the PCs herself-she had really hoped the traps and monsters would be enough.
+At the back of the safe is a jewel encrusted vial of blood (300 gc). - Morgotha can't stomach killing the PCs herself -she had really hoped the traps and monsters would be enough.
 If Morgotha is alerted to the PCs presence, she sends out a magical message to the village, calling out for aid.
-Within 1d4 minutes, 12 villager thugs arrive through the teleportation circle to kill the PCs. - If the players question Morgotha or attack her, see the 'Finale' section.
+Within 1d6 minutes, 12 villager scouts arrive through the teleportation circle to kill the PCs. - If the players question Morgotha or attack her, see the 'Finale' section.